ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/writing_new_planner_plugin/writing_new_planner_plugin.md

 ros2 launch nav2_bringup tb3_simulation_launch.py params_file:=/path/to/your_params_file.yaml
 ```

 Then goto RViz and click on the "2D Pose Estimate" button at the top and point to the location on map as it was described in [Quickstart][quickstart].
-Robot will localize on the map and then click on "Navigation2 goal" and click on the pose where you want your planner to consider a goal pose.
+Robot will localize on the map and then click on "Nav2 Goal" and click on the pose where you want your planner to consider a goal pose.
 After that planner will plan the path and robot will start moving towards the goal.